marijnh/Eloquent-JavaScript/09_regexp.md

 | `/\w/`      | An alphanumeric character ("word character")
 | `/\s/`      | Any whitespace character
 | `/./`       | Any character except newlines
-| `/\b/`      | A word boundary
+| `/\p{L}/u`  | Any letter character
 | `/^/`       | Start of input
 | `/$/`       | End of input
+| `/(?=a)/`   | A look-ahead test

 A regular expression has a method `test` to test whether a given string matches it.
 It also has a method `exec` that, when a match is found, returns an array containing all matched groups.
 Such an array has an `index` property that indicates where the match started.

 Strings have a `match` method to match them against a regular expression and a `search` method to search for one, returning only the starting position of the match.
 Their `replace` method can replace matches of a pattern with a replacement string or function.

 Regular expressions can have options, which are written after the closing slash.
 The `i` option makes the match case insensitive.
 The `g` option makes the expression _global_, which, among other things, causes the `replace` method to replace all instances instead of just the first.
 The `y` option makes it sticky, which means that it will not search ahead and skip part of the string when looking for a match.
-The `u` option turns on Unicode mode, which fixes a number of problems around the handling of characters that take up two code units.
+The `u` option turns on Unicode mode, which enables `\p` syntax and fixes a number of problems around the handling of characters that take up two code units.

 Regular expressions are a sharp ((tool)) with an awkward handle.
 They simplify some tasks tremendously but can quickly become unmanageable when applied to complex problems.
 Part of knowing how to use them is resisting the urge to try to shoehorn things that they cannot cleanly express into them.